 It's flu season.
 My daily routine is to mix up Emergen C in a water bottle, wash hands, eat oranges, and take Vitamin C (when we remember).
 When a cold or flu symptom appears, I go straight for Zinc lozenges, or occasionally Airborne.
 This probably works but just tastes gross.

 Additionally, it has been shown to improve heart health, as some studies support evidence that it reduces levels of fat in blood and decreases cholesterol.
-Elderberry extract may also reduce uric acid in the blood which improves blood pressure, increase insulin secretion, and improve blood sugar levels in diabetics.
+Elderberry extract may also reduce uric acid in the blood.
+This improves blood pressure, increases insulin secretion, and improves blood sugar levels in people with diabetes.

 If you're looking for a fun and easy way to get your kids to eat more elderberries, try this easy recipe for elderberry gummies!